 To download the demo of Data Rescue for Mac, visit our Downloads Page and select Data Rescue 5 (requires Mac OS 10.10 or later, for earlier versions of Mac you can use Data Rescue 4).

 Next, enter your email address and click the Download button.
 You will be sent an email to the provided address that contains a link to download the Data Rescue application, and your Demo Version Serial Number.
 You can copy this serial number so that it can be pasted directly into the software activation window.

 After clicking on the download link in your email and opening the downloaded DMG file, you will be presented with the following screen:

 Leave the downloaded DMG file open, open a new Finder window, and navigate to your Applications Folder.
 Drag the large Red Data Rescue icon from the DMG into your Applications folder.

 Data Rescue is now installed on your Mac!
 You can close out of the DMG file, and click Data Rescue 4 in your Applications folder to launch the software.

 Once the software is open, you will be prompted to enter a Name and Serial.
 Enter your name, and paste or type in the demo serial (or Full Version Serial if you have already made a purchase) from your download email.
 Click Activate, and you will be taken to the Welcome screen for the software.

-The Welcome Screen for the software will have three options as shown in the above screenshot.
+The Welcome Screen for the software will have four options as shown in the above screenshot.
 To begin scanning for deleted emails, select the first option, ‘Start Recovering Files’.
 You will then be taken to a Source window similar to the one shown below:

 For the best chance of recovery we recommend scanning the entire hard drive that contained the deleted email archives.
 Normally, this will be the first one on the list for your internal startup drive.